hahaxun/mmf/website/docs/tutorials/processors.md

 sidebar_label: Adding a Processor
 ---

 Processors can be thought of as torchvision transforms which transform a sample into a form usable by the model.
 Each processor takes in a dictionary and returns a dictionary.
 Processors are initialized as member variables of the dataset and can be used to preprocess samples in the proper format.
-Here is how processors work in mmf:
+Here is how processors work in multimodelity:

 <div align="center">
   <img width="80%" src="https://i.imgur.com/9sZTiUp.gif"/>